EricBishton/Flaxe/README.md

 Where:
 - `<action>` is one of `rename`, `convert`:
-    - `rename` means to rename source files and copy them to the destination folder, but do not do any conversion of the contents.
+    - `rename` means to only rename `.as` file extensions to `.hx`
-    - `convert` means to rename source files and copy them to the destination folder while replacing recognized patterns with Haxe replacements.
+    - `convert` means to rename file extensions, and convert file contents by replacing recognized patterns with Haxe replacements.
 - `<as3-source-folder>` is the root directory containing actionscript 3 files to convert.
   All `.as` source files inside of this directory and sub-directories will be processed.
 - `<haxe-destination-folder>` is the target directory where the conversion results